PLC-Programmer/Python/systems,filters_and_feedback-controls/PID-control/PI control Part 2: first-order-dead-time (FODT)/readme.md

     ...
 ```

-Since we don't have to filter a noisy measurement while the process is developing (online solution with a moving average for example), we can do it after the bump test, here with a Savitzky–Golay filter: https://en.wikipedia.org/wiki/Savitzky%E2%80%93Golay_filter
+Since we don't have to filter a noisy measurement while the process is developing (with an online solution like a moving average for example), we can do it *after* the bump test, here with a Savitzky–Golay filter: https://en.wikipedia.org/wiki/Savitzky%E2%80%93Golay_filter

 For example like this: